Laggg/ml-bots-surviv.io/README.md

 - our bot can get closer to the boxes with loot
 - our bot knows how to avoid red zone
 - our bot is trying to get out of the red zone (if the zone has covered it)
+- our bot begins to move chaotically, when enemies shoot at him
+- our bot likes to build a route through the bushes

 # Installation guide for Windows